-Please complete the form below and return it to the Head teacher's PA at your school, who will acknowledge receipt and explain what action will be taken.
+Please complete the form below and return it to the Head teacher's PA at your school, who wil acknowledge receipt and explain what action will be taken.

+Your name:

-Students Name (If applicable): Your relationship to student (If applicable): Address:
+Students Name (If applicable):

+Your relationship to student (If applicable):

 Address:

-Address.

 Postcode:

 Daytime Telephone Number:

 Evening Telephone Number:

 Please give details of your complaint / issue:

 What action, if any have you taken to try and resolve your complaint?
 (Who did you speak to and what was the response?):

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
-If so, p lease give details:
+If so, please give details:

 Signed: (Complainant)

+0. 9 (Complanian)

+.

 Print name:

 Dated: